How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 Reapply annually and track deadlines

-This seniors grant in Canada requires annual applications.
-Submit your application by March 31, 2025, and remember that only one application per household is allowed each year.
-Missing this deadline means waiting until the next program year to apply.
+This grant requires annual applications.
+Submit by March 31, 2025.
+Only one application per household is allowed each year.
+If you miss the deadline, you'll need to wait until the next program year.

 Where to get help if you're stuck

-If you encounter difficulties with your application or have questions about eligibility requirements, assistance is available.
-For help with proof of income, home ownership documentation, or receipt requirements, call 902-424-5200 or the toll-free number 1-800-670-4357.
+If you have questions about your application or eligibility, help is available.
+For assistance with proof of income, home ownership documentation, or receipt requirements, call 902-424-5200 or 1-800-670-4357 (toll-free).
 You can also mail completed applications to:

 Seniors Care Grant